Hurricane Florence upgraded to Category 4 storm as Gordon moves inland

 According to the National Hurricane Center, Florence's maximum sustained winds are estimated to be 130 miles per hour.
 The storm is centered about 1,295 miles east-southeast of Bermuda and is moving northwest at 13 mph.

-Forecasters expect Florence to weaken somewhat over the next couple of days, but the storm is predicted to remain a powerful hurricane through early next week.
+Forecasters have said they expect Florence to weaken somewhat over the next couple of days, but the storm is predicted to remain a powerful hurricane through early next week.

 The National Hurricane Center said that the swells generated by Florence would begin to affect Bermuda on Friday.
 There are no watches or warnings currently in effect for the U.S.